 A study of body movements, of muscle and joint action in relation to physical activity.
 Mechanical analysis of the more commonly used physical skills is studied.
 Prerequisite: KIN 1003, 1113, KIN 2093 or BIOL 2014.
-[CAC-W] Fall.
+Fall.

 4073.
-Methods, Evaluation, and Materials in Physical Education.
+Methods and Materials in Physical Education, Wellness, & Leisure (K-12).

-A study of the methodology of teaching physical education, including time allotment, seasonal division of work, graduation of subject matter, and evaluation procedures.
+A course in program planning and techniques of teaching physical education, wellness, and leisure in kindergarten, elementary, middle, and secondary school settings.
 Prerequisites: KIN 1003, 1113, 2093.
-Fall.
+Fall of odd-numbered years.